MicrosoftDocs/VBA-Docs/api/Access.Form.DividingLines.md

 # Form.DividingLines property (Access)

-You can use the **DividingLines** property to specify whether dividing lines will separate sections on a form or records displayed on a continuous form.
+Use the **DividingLines** property to specify whether dividing lines will separate sections on a form or records displayed on a continuous form.
 Read/write **Boolean**.

 ## Syntax